CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 If the bracing cold isn’t your thing, don’t worry!
 There are plenty of indoor venues that won’t charge you for entry.
 Here are a few ideas.

-• Warm Welcome Hubs.
+• Use Warm Welcome Hubs to make new friends and connect with others in your community.
 Throughout winter, many venues are offering anyone a space to come indoors and warm up.
 Grab a hot drink or charge your phone for free.

-• Local libraries offer a whole host of free activities, from music groups for toddlers, to storytime sessions, to coding courses.
-You don’t have to pay or be a library member to attend these events.
+• Visit your local library.
+Lots of libraries offer a whole host of free activities, from music groups for toddlers, to story time sessions, to coding courses.

 • Visit your nearest museum.
 Most museums in the UK won’t charge you for entry, and there’s a whole host to explore, from natural history museums with dinosaur skeletons, to local museums that will tell you the history of the community where you live, to war museums where you can watch people battle with swords or on horseback.
 Pick a subject that interests you and see what you can find!